 The advanced medical devices used for EMS stimulate powerful, yet comfortable, muscle contractions that are beyond what you would be able to do voluntarily.
 Depending on your incontinence, a series of electrode patches are placed on the legs, hips, feet, or back, and contraction waves pass back and forth to strengthen and tone these neglected muscles.
 The patient relaxes in between doing simple exercises to resist the contractions.

 EMS also strengthens the vital muscles that are needed to help transform penile fullness into rigidity during erection, as well as to stabilize and maintain the angle of erection.
 This is important in effectively treating all types of erectile dysfunction, especially in venous leak ED.
-EMS is very synergistic with GAINSWave and PRP in treating ED.
+EMS is very synergistic with PRP in treating ED.

 When incontinence is partly caused by nerve damage, nerves to other parts of the body are also frequently affected.
 This can result in peripheral neuropathy, where a malfunction in the nerves to the feet and legs causes pain, numbness, and abnormal sensitivity.